 Currently, there are tests, called molecular tests or biomarker tests, that can tell how much of the PD-L1 protein is in a tumor.
-In general, if there is a lot of PD-L1, the cancer is more likely to respond to a PD-1 inhibitor.
+In general, if there is a lot of PD-L1, the cancer is more likely to respond to a PD-1 or PD-L1 inhibitor (such as Opdivo, Keytruda or Tecentriq).

 Unlike molecular testing for targeted therapies, testing for immunotherapies is not very black and white.
 A cancer can be PD-L1 "high" and not respond to the drug or it can be "low" and still respond, it is just not as likely to respond.

 Research is ongoing to better understand exactly how much PD-L1 protein is needed to predict drug response.
 New types of biomarker tests are also being developed that should make treatment decisions easier in the future.
 This area of study is confusing and as scientists learn more, things are constantly changing.

 For now, to be prescribed Keytruda, the cancer must be tested for PD-L1.
-A test is not required to go on Opdivo; however, testing for PD-L1 can help guide your doctor to make the best treatment decision.
+A test is not required to go on Opdivo or Tecentriq; however, testing for PD-L1 can help guide your doctor to make the best treatment decision.